core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 CoAP enables the use of a reverse-proxy, as an endpoint that stands in for one or more other server(s), and satisfies requests on behalf of these, doing any necessary translations (see {{Section 5.7.3 of RFC7252}}).

-In a group communication scenario, a reverse-proxy can rely on its configuration and/or on information in a request from a client, in order to determine that a group request has to be sent to a group of servers over a one-to-many transport such as IP/UDP multicast.
+In a group communication scenario, a reverse-proxy can rely on its configuration and/or on information in a request from a client, in order to determine that a group request has to be sent to servers in a CoAP group, over a one-to-many transport such as IP/UDP multicast.

 For example, specific resources on the reverse-proxy could be allocated, each to a specific application group and/or CoAP group.
 Or alternatively, the application group and/or CoAP group in question could be encoded as URI path segments.
 The URI path encodings for a reverse-proxy may also use a URI mapping template as described in {{Section 5.4 of RFC8075}}.

 The reverse-proxy practically stands in for a CoAP group, thus preventing the client from reaching the group as a whole with a single group request directly addressed to that group (e.g., via multicast).
 In addition to that, the reverse-proxy may also stand in for each of the individual servers in the CoAP group (e.g., if acting as firewall), thus also preventing the client from individually reaching any server in the group with a unicast request directly addressed to that server.

-For a reverse-proxy that sends a request to a group of servers, the considerations as defined in {{Section 5.7.3 of RFC7252}} hold, with the following additions:
+For a reverse-proxy that sends a request to servers in a CoAP group, the considerations as defined in {{Section 5.7.3 of RFC7252}} hold, with the following additions:

 * The three issues and limitations defined in {{sec-proxy-forward}} for a forward proxy apply to a reverse-proxy as well, and have to be addressed, e.g., using the signaling method defined in {{I-D.tiloca-core-groupcomm-proxy}} or other means.